opinionstage/opinionstage-wordpress-plugin/readme.txt

 Tags: poll, polls, polling, vote, voting, debate, survey, social, opinionstage, opinion stage

 Requires at least: 2.8
-Tested up to: 4.2.2
+Tested up to: 4.3.0
 Stable tag: trunk

 Add a powerful & easy-to-use polling solution to your site.
 Create beautiful polls that boost time on site and drive traffic to your site.

 == Description ==

-The Opinion Stage poll plug-in allows you to easily add standard or social polls to your website or Facebook page.
+The Opinion Stage polls plug-in allows you to easily add standard or social polls to your website or Facebook page.

 = Poll Examples: =